-5:00 P. M. Miss Jenkins' Glee Club will meet in High School Assembly.
-FRIDAY, Dec.
+5:00 P. M. Miss Jenkins' Glee Club will FRIDAY, Dec.
 6 10:30 Chapel.
-Speaker, Rev. Scott Patierson, former missionary to Africa.
-4:00 P. M. Regular meeting of the Home Economics Club in Room 7, Chappel Hall, with social afterwards.
-5:00 Regular meeting International Re- best-regulated families, but Retta tions Club.
-Dr. Johnsen's class 8:30 Advanced student recital in auditerium.
+Speaker, Rev. Scott Pat- 4:00 P. M. Regular meeting of the Home Economics Club in Room 7, Chappel Hall, 5:00 Regular meeting International Re- best-regulated families, but Retta itions Club.
+Dr. Johnson's class terium.
 Public cordially invited.

-From Dec.
-3rd to Dec.
-10th, the library will sponsor an exhibit of attractive books from the Masmillan Company.
-Any of the books may be ordered through the library. verse criticism about "too many announcements at chapel."
+verse criticism about "too many announcements at chapel."
 Members of the physicial education department would like to make the following announcement concerning the use of tre swimming pool: "Since the weather has turned cold, very few students have been making use of the pool.
-Perhaps they do not know that the water is heated to a very comfortable degree, and the muilding is also heated.
-We would like to see more students making use of the 2000l."
-Quite a few students have complained to the Colonnade about the telephone situation in the dormitories.
-They say that one can hardly ever get to use the thones, and when they finaly do, someone else comes in and asks them to hurry or sits down in the next chair and nervcusly fingers a pencil until the person talking on the phone feels like a thief for talking more than one minute.
-Such a situation is not necessary, and if every student would use the "courtesy" system, it could be averted.
-When a person is using the phone, she should be bllowed to at least finish the conversation with a little privacy.
-Most of the students seem to be cooperating, and using the phone no longer than is necessary, and if the impatient ones will curb their impatience while they are waiting, the situation will be cleared up: Gosh, with all these "Miss Posture" people parading around the campus, it hardly behooves anyone to walk with even a tiny little slouch, or drop the head a wee bit 1 one i stired.
-Everywhere you turn-just in case you might forget-you see a sign about holding up your shoulders, or keening your heart high, or your feet straight ahead.
-Or something.
-But even I'll have to admit that the signs helped lots, and everybody looked a bit better last week while the Posture contest was going on.
-Perhaps it wouldn't be a bad idea to have a Posture Week once a month.
+Perhaps they do not know that the water is heated to a very comfortable degree, and the building is also heated.
+We would like to see more students making use of the Quite a few students have complained to the Colonnade about the telephone situation in the dormitories.
+They say that one can hardly ever get to use the thones, and when they finaly do, someone else comes in and asks them to hurry or sits down in the next chair and nervcusly fingers a pencil until the person talking on the phone feels like a thief for Most of the students seem to be cooperating, and using the phone no longer than is necessary, and if the impatient ones will curb their impatience while they are waiting, the situation will be cleared 8:30 Talk by Daniel Whitehead Hicky, roted Atlanta poet in the auditorium Reception afterward in the browning room in the library for faculty members and Literary Guild members.
+Filen H: Richards, and in celebration of Home Economics Day, the Home Economics Club presents a three-act play, "This Modern Generation" in the Little The nature study Hobby Group will after Tuesday night.